nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 3 - Data and Program Representation.md

 ![[Pasted image 20250916155525.png]]
 - Unsigned and two's complement can use the same hardware operations for either representation.
 ## 3.14 - Sign Extension
-- Computers support integers of various sizes (8, 16, 32, 64-bit, ect.)
+- Computers support integers of various sizes (8, 16, 32, 64-bit, etc.)
 - Occasionally a smaller value must be reassigned to a bigger one.
 	- Ex. an *int* to a *long*
 - In this case, the hardware must make the number 'longer' to fill the extra space.